cgbryan1/comp423-course-notes/docs/tutorials/go-setup.md

 You did it!
 At this point, you've set up your own Dev Container with a functioning Go environment, written your first Go program, and learned how to run and export it! 🎉🎉🎉🎉

-If you're feeling suuuuuper grateful, my venmo is @carolinebryann.
-I also accept poems and sonnets as tokens of appreciation. 🤭
+If you enjoyed this Go tutorial, my venmo is @carolinebryann.
+I also accept poems as tokens of appreciation. 🤭